ki225/free-ran-ue.github.io/doc/doc-user-guide/05-static-nrdc.md

     After building, a binary executable file will be generated in the `build` folder.

-## C. Start gNB
+## C. Start gNBs

-- Modify the configuration file for gNB:
+- Modify the configuration file for gNBs:

-    The configuration `YAML` file template is located at `free-ran-ue/config/gnb.yaml`.
+    The configuration `YAML` file template is located at:

+    - `free-ran-ue/config/gnb-dc-master.yaml`
+    - `free-ran-ue/config/gnb-dc-secondary.yaml`

     Ensure that the information matches your core network settings.
 For core network settings, please refer to: [Start free5GC](01-start-free5gc.md)

+    Please also pay attention to the `xnIp` and `xnPort` field, as these will be used for the Xn-interface between the gNBs.

 - Start gNB:

-    After configuring the `YAML` file, execute the binary in the `build` folder to start gNB with the specified configuration file:
+    After configuring the `YAML` file, execute the binary in the `build` folder to start gNBs with the specified configuration file:

+    - Master-gNB:

         ```bash
-    ./build/free-ran-ue gnb -c config/gnb.yaml
+        ./build/free-ran-ue gnb -c config/gnb-dc-master.yaml
         ```

+    - Secondary-gNB:

+        ```bash
+        ./build/free-ran-ue gnb -c config/gnb-dc-secondary.yaml
+        ```

 ## D. Start UE

 - Modify the configuration file for UE:

-    The configuration `YAML` file template is located at `free-ran-ue/config/ue.yaml`.
+    The configuration `YAML` file template is located at `free-ran-ue/config/ue-dc.yaml`.

     Ensure that the information matches your web console settings, especially the `authenticationSubscription` section.
 For web console settings, please refer to: [Create Subscriber via Webconsole](https://free5gc.org/guide/Webconsole/Create-Subscriber-via-webconsole/)

+    To test the dual connectivity feature, there should be at least one **flow rule** (e.g. `1.1.1.1/32`) configured under the subscriber.

     Pay attention to the `ueTunnelDevice` field, as this will be the name of the network interface created later.
+Also make sure the `nrdc` section is configure correctly.

 - Start UE:

     After configuring the `YAML` file,execute the binary in the `build` folder to start UE with the specified configuration file:

     ```bash
-    ./build/free-ran-ue ue -c config/ue.yaml
+    ./build/free-ran-ue ue -c config/ue-dc.yaml
     ```

 ## E. ICMP Test